 Sometimes called facial hair enhancement, it’s the perfect male grooming treatment for guys who love the trendy beard and mustache look, but need a bit more volume.

 Mustache and beard microblading is an innovative treatment for men that enhances facial hair.
-More precisely, it can fill in sparse patches of the beard and mustache, modify the shape, and give extra fullness.
+More precisely, it is a form of a cosmetic beard tattoo that can fill in sparse patches of the beard and mustache, modify the shape, and give extra fullness.
 This treatment is also the only way to camouflage scars in the area by blending them into a stubble.

 Whatever the purpose is, it can give super realistic results that last several years.

-Microblading is a semi-permanent makeup treatment.
-It is similar to traditional tattooing, although it is not permanent.
+Microblading is a permanent makeup treatment, similar to traditional tattooing, although it doesn’t last forever.
 It is done in the basal epidermis layer of the skin with a small blade that makes scratches.

 The pigment is inserted into the hair stroke-like scratches, making them look like hairs.
 The result is natural-looking eyebrows that usually last 2-3 years.
 Some touch ups might be required as well, in order to keep the results of the treatment as fresh as possible.